 The Commission has regularly scheduled meetings the third week of every month.
 Due to the COVID-19 and social distancing measures, the Commission's meetings will be held via YouTube until further notice.

-The next meeting will be held on: Wednesday, January 20, 2021 at 6 PM.
-Notice of Public Meeting
+The next meeting will be held on: Tuesday, March 16, 2021 at 6 PM.
+Notice of Public Meeting (PDF)

 Pursuant to City of Albany Code, the Commission consists of nine members, five of whom are appointed by the Mayor and four of whom are appointed by the Common Council.
 Members of the Commission must reside in the City of Albany and possess a reputation for fairness, integrity and responsibility.
 Members are appointed to three-year terms.

 |Rosie Love, Vice Chair||9/1/19||Mayor|